Operational Resilience Support

 Our Specialist Team

-Complyport’s Operational Resilience support unit is led by Pantelis Angelides, a leading expert in Cybersecurity, Risk, and Organisational Resilience.
-Supported by his team of 15 technical specialists, Pantelis and our team have helped banks, insurance firms and financial institutions meet their resilience targets across the UK and the EU.
+Complyport’s Operational Resilience support unit is led by Pantelis Angelides, a leading expert in Cybersecurity, Risk, and Organisational Resilience and Darren Schindler, an expert in Operational Resilience.
+Supported by a team of 15 technical specialists, our consultants team have helped banks, insurance firms and financial institutions meet their resilience targets across the UK and the EU.

 Our Teams’ Technical Standards